Skip to content

 PPE Training for Staff

 Every cleaning staff member needs training on when and how to use PPE.
-It’s not just about wearing gear—it’s about knowing what protects you from what.
+Wearing the gear matters less than knowing what protects you from what.

 Required Training Topics: